MicrosoftDocs/memdocs/memdocs/configmgr/core/misc/user-experience-analytics-preview.md

 ## <a name="bkmk_uea_bp"></a> Startup performance

 > [!NOTE]
-> If you are not seeing startup performance data from all your devices, please see [Troubleshooting startup performance device enrollment](#bkmk_uea_enrollment_tshooter).
+> If you are not seeing startup performance data from all your devices, please see [Troubleshooting device enrollment and startup performance](#bkmk_uea_enrollment_tshooter).

 The startup performance score helps IT get users from power-on to productivity quickly, without lengthy boot and sign-in delays.
 The **Startup score** is a number between 0 and 100.
 This score is a weighted average of **Boot score** and the **Sign-in** score, which are computed as follows: